 The Positive Behavior Interventions and Supports (PBIS) program is an effort to help students build a positive attitude, develop strong character skills and to continue to expand on the skills necessary to become productive citizens.
-Students are taught and asked to adhere by these expectations: We are safe, We are Kind, and We are Responsible.
+Students are taught and asked to adhere by The Falcon Four: We are safe, We are healthy, We are responsible, We are kind.
 The PBIS program is an extension of our efforts to provide students with a positive environment in which to learn and succeed.
 Visit the PBIS section in our monthly newsletter for on-going communication and information regarding PBIS at our school.